The truth behind the romance: Is it better to be single on Valentine’s Day?

 The truth about romance

-It’s impossible to escape the promise of Hollywood-worthy romance that surrounds Valentine’s Day, but our survey revealed that the charm might be a façade.
+It’s impossible to escape the promise of Hollywood-worthy romance that surrounds Valentine’s Day, but our survey revealed the charm could be a façade.
 While the majority of those in a relationship say they have sex more than once a week, the movie-moment kisses are nowhere near as common – 50% report that they have stopped ‘snogging’ their partners (23% before their first year together).

 One third of those surveyed claim the romance began to fizzle when their partner stopped caring about their appearance, and one third said it happened when they bought a house together.